PBS American Experience - The Great War A Nation Comes of Age (2017) Part 3

 Snippet from Wikipedia: World War I

-World War I or the First World War (28 July 1914 – 11 November 1918) was a global conflict between two coalitions: the Allies (or Entente) and the Central Powers.
-Fighting took place mainly in Europe and the Middle East, as well as parts of Africa and the Asia-Pacific, and was characterised by trench warfare and the use of artillery, machine guns, and chemical weapons (gas).
-World War I was one of the deadliest conflicts in history, resulting in an estimated 9 million military dead and 23 million wounded, plus up to 8 million civilian deaths from causes including genocide.
-The movement of large numbers of troops and civilians was a major factor in spreading the Spanish flu pandemic.
+World War I or the First World War (28 July 1914 – 11 November 1918), also known as the Great War, was a global conflict between two coalitions: the Allies (or Entente) and the Central Powers.
+Main areas of conflict included Europe and the Middle East, as well as parts of Africa and the Asia-Pacific.
+In Europe, the stalemate caused by trench warfare led to technological innovations such as tanks and aircraft, along with the widespread use of artillery, machine guns, and chemical weapons.
+One of the deadliest conflicts in history, it resulted in an estimated 30 million military casualties, plus another 8 million civilian deaths from war-related causes and genocide.
+The movement of large numbers of people was a major factor in the deadly Spanish flu pandemic.

-The causes of World War I included the rise of Germany and decline of the Ottoman Empire, which disturbed the balance of power in place in Europe for most of the 19th century, as well as increased economic competition between nations triggered by new waves of industrialisation and imperialism.
-Growing tensions between the great powers and in the Balkans reached a breaking point on 28 June 1914, when a Bosnian Serb named Gavrilo Princip assassinated Archduke Franz Ferdinand, heir to the Austro-Hungarian throne.
-Austria-Hungary held Serbia responsible, and declared war on 28 July.
-Russia mobilised in Serbia's defence, and by 4 August, Germany, Russia, France, and the United Kingdom were drawn into the war, with the Ottomans joining in November of the same year.
-Germany's strategy in 1914 was to quickly defeat France, then to transfer its forces to the Russian front.
-However, this failed, and by the end of the year the Western Front consisted of a continuous line of trenches stretching from the English Channel to Switzerland.
+The causes of World War I included the rise of Germany and decline of the Ottoman Empire, which disturbed the long-standing balance of power in Europe, and rising economic competition between nations driven by industrialisation and imperialism.
+Growing tensions between the great powers and in the Balkans reached a breaking point on 28 June 1914, when Gavrilo Princip, a Bosnian Serb, assassinated the heir to the Austro-Hungarian throne.
+Austria-Hungary blamed Serbia, and declared war on 28 July.
+After Russia mobilised in Serbia's defence, Germany declared war on Russia and France, who had an alliance.
+The United Kingdom entered after Germany invaded Belgium, and the Ottomans joined the Central Powers in November.

 You want more information on this!…. just click.
 (Woodrow Wilson)